On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

+\begin{cor} Let $(K,\F)$ be a broken book decomposition with $K_b\neq \emptyset$ and $R_\lambda$ a Reeb vector field supported by $(K,\F)$.
+Then for every $k\in K_b$ and for every rigid page $S$, there is a natural number $n(k,S)$ that bounds the number of closed curves in the intersection of the stable/unstable branches of $k$ with~$S$.
+Similarly, every embedded cylinder longitudinally foliated by the flow and with one boundary component in $\mathcal{R}$ of action $\mathcal{A}>0$ intersects~$\mathcal{R}$ in less than a number of $n(\mathcal{A},\mathcal{R})$ circles. \end{cor} The number $n(k,S)$ depends only on the action of $k$ and on the $d\lambda$-area and topology of the page $S$.

-For two components $k_0$ and $k_1$ of $K_b$, a heteroclinic orbit from~$k_0$ to $k_1$ is an orbit contained in the unstable manifold of $k_0$ and in the stable manifold of $k_1$. \begin{lemma} There exists $k_0\in K_b$ having two cyclic sequences of broken components
+Recall that a heteroclinic orbit from~$k_0$ to~$k_1$ is an orbit contained in the unstable manifold of $k_0$ and in the stable manifold of $k_1$, that a {heteroclinic chain} based at~$k_0$ is a sequence of broken components $(k_0, k_1, \dots, k_{n-1},k_n)$ so that there is a heteroclinic orbit $\gamma_i$ from $k_i$ to $k_{i+1}$ for every $0\le i\le n{-}1$, and that a {homo/heteroclinic cycle} based at~$k_0$ is either a heteroclinic cycle based at~$k_0$ or the cycle~$(k_0, k_0)$ if there is a homoclinic orbit from~$k_0$ to~$k_0$.

-based at some $k_0$ so that there is a heteroclinic orbit $O_i$ of $R_\lambda$ from $k_i$ to~$k_{i+1}$, $0\leq i\leq n-1$ and a heteroclinic orbit $O_i'$ of $R_\lambda$ from $k_i'$ to $k_{i+1}'$, $0\leq i\leq l-1$.
-If $k_0$ is positive, then $O_0$ and $O_0'$ are contained in each of the two unstable manifolds of $k_0$.
-If $k_0$ is negative, the two cycles can coincide. \end{lemma} If $n>1$ the sequence $A$ is a heteroclinic cycle, while if $n=1$ we say that $A$ is a homoclinic intersection.
-To simplify the discussion, we call in both cases $A$ a heteroclinic cycle.
-The lemma then says that there is a component of $K_b$ with two heteroclinic cycles starting in the two possible unstable directions.

-\begin{proof} We know by Lemma~\ref{lemma: hyperbolic} that if $k$ is a broken component of the binding, in each of its unstable manifolds, there is a heteroclinic orbit to some broken component of $K$.
-We argue by contradiction, assume that there is no such double heteroclinic cycle based at any $k_0$, starting from the unstable manifold if $k_0$ is a negative hyperbolic periodic orbit and in the two possible unstable direction if $k_0$ is a positive hyperbolic periodic orbit.
-We first assume that $k_0$ is a positive hyperbolic periodic orbit.
-Then from Lemma~\ref{lemma: hyperbolic} we can build from a component $k_0\in K_b$ two heteroclinic sequences $A_0$ and $B_0$, and at least one of them does not comes back to $k_0$.